cinemascience/pycinema-readthedocs/docs/source/usage.rst

 .. image:: img/cinema-view-sphere.png
    :align: center

-Likewise, the `explorer` workspace can be used to view the sample database:
+Likewise, the `explore` workspace can be used to view the sample database:

 .. code-block:: console

-   cinema explorer data/sphere.cdb
+   cinema explore data/sphere.cdb

 .. image:: img/cinema-explorer-sphere.png
    :align: center

-The main difference between the two workspaces is that `explorer` uses a parallel coordinates widget to explore metadata, while the `view` workspace uses a set of sliders.
+The main difference between the two workspaces is that `explore` uses a parallel coordinates widget to explore metadata, while the `view` workspace uses a set of sliders.